 Thesla Palanee-Phillips, an associate professor at the University of the Witwatersrand and director of Clinical Trials at Wits Reproductive Health and HIV Institute (Wits RHI) in Johannesburg, South Africa, serves as Deputy Director for MATRIX.
 As a laboratory scientist and clinical trialist, her expertise includes designing, implementing, and leading clinical trials and investigator-driven research studies in Sub-Saharan Africa that are responsive to HIV/STI prevention and contraceptive needs of Adolescent Girls and Young Women, while integrating laboratory investigations, socio-behavioral research and implementation science-framed feasibility questions into this work.

 MATRIX is at its core a partnership, with nearly 20 organizations from the U.S. and sub-Saharan Africa working together.
-As primary recipient of the USAID award, MWRI, serves as the base of operations (Prime) for the MATRIX Collaborative with responsibility for coordination of sub-awards to other Collaborative members, fiscal management, reporting and compliance, contractual communications with USAID, and for overall synchronization of the MATRIX Collaborative’s efforts.
+As primary recipient of the USAID award, MWRI, serves as the base of operations (Prime) for the MATRIX Collaborative with responsibility for coordination of sub-awards to other Collaborative members, fiscal management, reporting and compliance, contractual communications with USAID, stakeholder engagement, and for overall synchronization of the MATRIX Collaborative’s efforts.

 MATRIX’s structure consists of two major components: Product development teams focused on early- and/or late-stage research and development of promising HIV prevention products; and activity hubs that support the product development teams and research and development process.